AidenKielby/Distributed-Node-System/README.md

 2) Start `Master.exe` (server) — it listens on port 8080.
 3) Start one or more `Client.exe` instances — they will connect to the server and send a 64-byte hostname.
 4) On the server, use `client_list` to see clients, then enter the client's index to send a file and function name.
+OR
+1) make sure you have Python installed, the prebuilt .exe expects python 3.14
+2) run the master and client .exe files

 ---